rebecavalverde/help-docs/docs/en/editor/barlines.md

 ## What is the purpose of a double barline

-The double barline are used to highlight a change of "section" in the score.
-Some conventions requires to display a double barline when there is a change of key.
+The double barlines are used to highlight a change of "section" in the score.
+Some conventions require to display a double barline when there is a change of key.

 # How to use barline tools on Flat?